Analysis Gender Equality in the US and Kenya

 Document 1

 Also, it implies equal distribution and access to resources between men and women.
 Gender equality focuses more on the promotion of women’s rights in comparison to men.
 The main aim of gender equality therefore is to transform the structures of the society which hinders equal power relationships between men and women (Lombardo, Meier, & Verloo, 2009).
 Realization of this aim is vital for the protection of human rights, a key principle of democracy, rule of law, competitiveness, and economic growth.
 The consciousness on the equality between men and women has been a central issue to policy formulation and implementation by majority of countries across the globe, both developed and developing countries alike.
 Gender equality in Kenya Kenya as a large and diversified economy has a population of about 50 million people.
+Of this population, 50.

 Sign up to view the full document!

-Of this population, 50.
-1% are female.
+are female.
 Population is composed mostly of a well-educated and ambitious youths who are ready to contribute to the social, economic, and political development of the country.
 The Global Gender Gap Report 2017 ranks Kenya 76 out of 144 globally with major inequalities in representation in parliament, health outcomes, education attainment, and involvement in the labor market (World Economic Forum, 2017).
 The constitution through the one third gender rule has led to the increase in number of women in both county and national government achieved through nomination and election of women representatives.
 Approaches to Gender Equality in USA and Kenya Gender inequality has been in practice in USA especially when it comes to employment.
 Over the past few years, key stakeholders in the USA led by the federal government have become conscious and active in addressing gender disparity.

 Sign up to view the full document!

 The American society has taken an inclusive approach as it identifies key themes that need improvement.
 Firstly is the widespread discrimination against women in the workplace which involves training and opportunities for employment.
 It appeals for government, religious, and household leaders, and policy makers’ to provide room for social, political and economic justice for women.
 Secondly, the program touches on issues related to power dynamics and masculinity and champions for both men and boys to transform gender norms and discriminating power structures in the society.
 Boys, it argues from childhood suffer from superiority complex when it comes to gender expectations thus uphold discrimination and violence against girls.
 The approach therefore sees men as the beneficiaries and key players in the solution of these challenges affecting the society.
+Lastly, the program identifies sex, age, and social status as having an impact on the interventions of program.

 Sign up to view the full document!